 The choir has had just two conductors since its foundation in 1963.
 Hilary Davan Wetton took over from founder Donald Cashmore in 1989 and the choir has enjoyed Hilary’s musical direction ever since.
 The choir is indebted to Hilary for his inspirational leadership, expertise, energy and enthusiasm throughout his remarkable tenure.

 Under Hilary’s direction, the CLC has developed a particularly strong reputation for performances and recordings of 20th century English music, including the works of Ralph Vaughan Williams.
-So it is fitting that Hilary’s final 18 months with the choir coincide with the Vaughan Williams 150th anniversary celebrations, with the performance under his baton of a number of Vaughan Williams’s major works this year – including the Five Mystical Songs and the rarely performed Benedicite on 10 March in the Cadogan Hall, his majestic Sea Symphony on 3 May in the Barbican Hall, the exquisite G Minor Mass at St Giles Cripplegate on 23 June as part of the Summer Music in City Churches Festival, and the anti-war cantata Dona Nobis Pacem in the Cadogan Hall on 10 November.
+So it is fitting that Hilary’s final months with the choir coincide with the Vaughan Williams 150th anniversary celebrations, culminating in performances of the anti-war cantata Dona Nobis Pacem in the Cadogan Hall on 10 November and the Fantasia on Christmas Carols at St John’s Smith Square on 11th December.
+More exciting concerts are in store for the spring and summer of 2023.

 “Hilary has inspired singers in the CLC for over 30 years with his inimitable musicianship, drive and unrelenting pursuit of excellence,” comments Daniel Mansfield, Chairman, City of London Choir.
 “I’d like to thank him publicly, on behalf of the choir, for his consummate artistry, dedication and unfailing commitment.
 He has been instrumental in shaping the CLC’s reputation as one of the best non-professional choirs in the country.
 We will miss him enormously.
 But first, we have a packed and exciting schedule together for the next year and a half!”